13 Top-Rated Things to Do in Naperville, Illinois

 Address: 500 Jackson Avenue, Naperville, Illinois

-Easily accessed from the Naperville Riverwalk, the Naper Settlement is a 12-acre living history museum which preserves the heritage of the community.
-Once belonging to a sprawling estate, two original 19th-century buildings still stand on the Naper Settlement today, including an 1883 mansion.
+The Naper Settlement is a 12-acre living history museum preserving the heritage of the community, easily accessible from the Naperville Riverwalk.
+Two original 19th-century buildings still stand on the Naper Settlement today, including an 1883 mansion.

-Thirty other structures can be explored at the settlement, including a displaced Civil War-era church that was moved to the property in 1969.
-The Naper Settlement offers a wide variety of events and programs alongside their outdoor exhibits and regular tours.
+Thirty other structures are explorable at the settlement, including a displaced Civil War-era church that moved to the property in 1969.
+The Naper Settlement offers a wide variety of events and programs alongside its outdoor exhibits and regular tours.
 The facility is often popular with school groups on weekdays during the spring and fall.

 Address: 523 South Webster Street, Naperville, Illinois